 If you’re an undergraduate student interested in teaching physics, maths, computing or modern languages, you might also be able to apply for some paid teaching experience.
 Find out how you might be eligible for a teaching internship.

 6. Start lining up your references

-Our Train to Teach events will provide you with a wealth of information and help you turn questions to confidence on your journey to the classroom.
-At some of our Train to Teach events you can meet a whole range of local training providers; at others you’ll have the chance to put your questions to a panel of experts.
+Our Get Into Teaching events will provide you with a wealth of information and help you turn questions to confidence on your journey to the classroom.
+At some of our Get Into Teaching events you can meet a whole range of local training providers; at others you’ll have the chance to put your questions to a panel of experts.
 Some events are in person and others replicate the experience online.
 Book your place at a Get Into Teaching event.